|The application cycle for the Physician-Scientist Career Development Award is now closed. Awardees will be notified in November.

 - Submit a complete application.

-- Be a first or second year medical student actively enrolled in a US or Canadian LCME or AOA COCA accredited medical school, and be in good standing relative to their course work, at the time of application.
+- Be a first, second or third year medical student actively enrolled in a US or Canadian LCME or AOA COCA accredited medical school, and be in good standing relative to their course work, at the time of application.

 - Be between their 1st and 2nd or 2nd and 3rd or 3rd and 4th year of medical school at the time the research is done.